6th case of West Nile virus reported in Clark County

 A woman under the age of 50 was reported to have a "neuroinvasive form of the illness."
 West Nile neuroinvasive diseases include meningitis, encephalitis, or acute flaccid paralysis, according to the Centers for Disease Control and Prevention website.

-The health district warns of the increased population of mosquitoes in the valley and asserts the importance of preventing bites from the virus-spreading insects.
+The health district warned of the increased population of mosquitoes in the valley and asserts the importance of preventing bites from the virus-spreading insects.

 West Nile has been found in 25 unique ZIP codes around Las Vegas.